ckormanyos/wide-integer/README.md

-This macro might improve performance on some target/compiler systems by manually unrolling the multiplication loop(s) for `uintwide_t` instances having 8 limbs.
+This macro might improve performance on some target/compiler systems by manually unrolling the multiplication loop(s) for `uintwide_t` instances having eight limbs.
 This macro is disabled by default.

 ```cpp